flowcontrol12/docu/docs/03-Installation guide.md

-7. After completing all previous steps, pop up window will show up, summarizing all information about the virtual machine that has been created.
-Click **Finish** in order to start a deployment process.
+7. After completing all previous steps, a pop up window will show up, summarizing all information about the virtual machine that has been created.
+Click **Finish** to start a deployment process.

 ![image-20220803152021413](assets_inst_g/image-20220803152021413.png)